holidaycheck/tech-blog/_posts/2017-12-14-thoughts-on-vsm-and-toc-jbhc.md

 some *Obvious Domain* quick wins.

 So, my final take on *Theory of Constraints* and *Value Stream Mapping* is
-this: it focusses on the wrong thing.
+this: they may have their value optimizing processes in the *Complicated Domain*, but big picture they focus on the wrong thing.

 > Think effectiveness with people and efficiency with things.
 > Stephen Covey

 In software development, we shouldn't concern ourselves too much with *efficiency*.
 The interesting question is rather that of *effectiveness*.
-How do we best approach this specific feature?

 If I could spark your interest in the Cynefin framework and you want to learn more, in particular how to apply it to software development, I suggest you